-Diwali latest Rangoli designs 2013 will help you decorate your houses with new and unique designs.
+Diwali latest Rangoli designs 2014 will help you decorate your houses with new and unique designs.
 Diwali is one of the biggest and brightest festivals of Hindus.
 Diwali means the festival of lights and on Diwali India is illuminated with joy, dazzles and brilliance.
 Diwali is also the celebration of illuminating one’s own soul with the light of positive energy and peace.
 Lightening the lamps on Diwali is basically signifying the victory of good over the evil within oneself.
 In the special celebrations of Diwali making Rangoli is also very important.
-Diwali latest Rangoli designs 2013 will give you brilliant ideas for making a beautiful and perfect Rangoli.
+Diwali latest Rangoli designs 2014 will give you brilliant ideas for making a beautiful and perfect Rangoli.
+To make your Diwali festival more joyful you can have a look on these Happy Diwali SMS, Messages, Quotes & Wishes 2014.

 History of the festival Diwali has been originated from various Hindu religious scriptures, mainly the Puranas.
 Like in many parts of India and Nepal, myth behind the celebration of Diwali is victory of Rama over Ravana and then return of Rama in Ayodhya with Lakshman and Sita after their 14 years of exile in forest.
 Legend says that the people of Ayodhya greeted Rama by lightening the rows of lamps.
 On Diwali people invite other on parties and functions and to welcome the guests they make different Diwali Rangoli designs on the door steps.